opensearch-project/project-website/_posts/2025-10-24-Improving-vector-search-diversity-through-native-MMR.markdown

 ---

 When it comes to search and recommendation systems, returning highly relevant results is only half the battle.
 An equally important component is diversity---ensuring that users see a range of results rather than multiple near-duplicates.
-OpenSearch 3.3 now supports native Maximal Marginal Relevance (MMR) for k-NN and neural queries that makes this easy.
+OpenSearch 3.3 now supports native Maximal Marginal Relevance (MMR) for k-NN and neural queries, making this easy.

 ## What is MMR?

 MMR is a reranking algorithm that balances relevance and diversity:

- - **Relevance:** How well a result matches the query.
+ - **Relevance**: How well a result matches the query.

- - **Diversity:** How different the results are from each other.
+ - **Diversity**: How different the results are from each other.

 MMR iteratively selects results that are relevant to the query and not too similar to previously selected results.
 The trade-off is controlled by the `diversity` parameter (0 = prioritize relevance, 1 = prioritize diversity).